Links on Android Authority may earn us a commission. Learn more.

 Reading past Apple’s typical buzzword and marketing gibberish, the iPhone 13 Pro Max finally joins the trend in high refresh rate displays.
 Sporting a “ProMotion” 120Hz LTPO-backed panel, animations and scrolling appear that bit smoother and more luxurious than before.
 As this is an adaptive refresh rate, the panel doesn’t run at 120Hz all the time to save battery life.
 However, at the moment this has the knock-on effect that 120Hz is actually seldom used.

 For example, Safari only clocked in at 60Hz while rival Android phones are capable of hitting 120Hz in Chrome.
 The iPhone’s low power mode knocks this down to 30Hz.
-Apple notes that third-party developers have to enable 120Hz support, so many apps are not making the most of the phone’s display yet.
-Developer documentation is expected in the coming weeks so it could be many months before the technology is commonly leveraged, though considering the support for iOS it’s only a matter of time.
+Apple notes that third-party developers have to enable 120Hz support, so some apps are still not making the most of the phone’s display.
+But it’s only a matter of time before they do, though.
 However, it should be noted this could affect the phone’s battery life if more apps start using the mode.

 This is the only blemish on an otherwise exceptional display.
 The updated panel boasts impressive peak brightness, contrast ratio, and color gamut specs and looks every bit as good as the numbers suggest.
 Colors are bright and vivid, HDR content looks great, details are crisp, and the panel’s 1,000 nits of peak brightness ensures outdoor viewing is completely glare-free.